gpbl/react-day-picker/docs/Basic.md

       <div>
         <DayPicker onDayClick={ this.handleDayClick.bind(this) } />
         <p>
-          Selected:
-          { this.state.selectedDay ?
-              this.state.selectedDay.toLocaleDateString() :
-              "Please select a day."
-          }
+          The selected day is { this.state.selectedDay.toLocaleDateString() }
         </p>
       </div>
     )